mlandis/phyddle/docs/source/appendix.rst

    :class: longtable

-.. _Setting_Summary:
+.. _setting_summary:

-Table of settings
+Table of Settings
 -----------------

 This table summarizes all settings currently available in phyddle.